Using an auger in rocky soil can be challenging.

 Using an auger in rocky soil means a lot of starting, stopping and removing rocks from each hole as you drill.
 Digging post holes in rocky ground is not the best situation to be working in, but it might be your only choice.

+How do you dig holes in rocky ground?
 Follow our directions below to dig holes and footings in rocky soil and remove post hole rock.

 Using an Auger in Rocky Soil: How to Break Up Rock in a Post Hole

 Once you’ve started drilling, how do you know if you’ve hit a rock?
 You know you’ve hit a rock if your auger stop rotating and/or starts bogging down and slowing while drilling.
 Use your reverse function or pull your auger out of the hole and turn it off.
 Dig out any loose dirt that is in your hole.

 Look into your hole and check for rocks.
 If they are stuck in the soil, use your digging bar to loosen them up.
 Grab them out with your clam shell digger, shovel or hands and put it in your wheelbarrow.